WBST: Brief history

-Radio Tower Controversy
+Radio tower controversy

 As Ball State was expanding in the post World War II years, it became apparent that they needed to improve their radio programming.
 All across the United States, colleges and universities began creating or improving upon their radio and television broadcasting capabilities, and Ball State was quick to adapt.
 This eventually led officials to allocate around $75,000 to help fund the construction for a new site, tower, and transmitter.
 However, after the tower's new site along Nebo Road in North Muncie was established, citizens began to express concerns pertaining to decreased property values as a result of the tower, poor television reception caused by interference, and zoning problems.
-After much debate and threats of Injunctions against the University, this tower was finally completed in the summer of 1978 and WBST could now reach much of East-Central Indiana.
+After much debate and threats of injunctions against the university, this tower was finally completed in the summer of 1978 and WBST could now reach much of East-Central Indiana.

-Broader Context
+Broader context

 After the end of World War II, American colleges and universities became engorged with a "veteran bulge" as thousands of former military personnel took advantage of the G.I.
 Bill, and pursued higher education.
 This then promoted a growth in various educational programs such as radio and later television.
 This surge in interest then permitted the use of such programs for educational purposes such as listening to school broadcasts, educational records, government speeches, radio courses, school sponsored programs.

 A growing concern pertaining to the direction university-run radio would lead, seemed to emerge while this growth was occurring.
 This issue related to the topic of whether or not University radio would be devoted to commercialization or public radio.
 Many universities, attempting to blend the two concepts, consequently struggled as "they could not overcome the fundamental contradiction."
 However, this was a concept that Ball State, as well as many other universities attempted, as in 1951, WBST introduced commercials to their programming.